Previously on part 1 of this article…

-Here is a live version of the song, with a great slap bass work from Tony Levin.
-Notice the energy Belew instills into a King Crimson performance with his guitar wizardry and stage presence:
+Here is the song, with a great slap bass work from Tony Levin.
+Notice the energy Belew instills into a King Crimson performance with his guitar wizardry and presence:

 In a 1981 interview Fripp commented on the use of African rhythms in conventional popular music: “Very few western rock musicians who are based in 4/4 time, can even begin to grasp the complexities of African music, or even European folk music.
 Some example here is Bulgarian folk-singers, they sing in five naturally.
 It’s going to take about twelve years before you can keep a pulse in four, play five against it, and keep a part of your attention entirely free to do something else as well.”